tekert/golang-etw/README.md

 To log events you can use the keywords in `logman` like this:
 >logman start "NT Kernel Logger" –p "Windows Kernel Trace" (process,thread,img,disk,net,registry) –o systemevents.etl –ets

+And when you want to stop use:
+> logman stop "NT Kernel Logger"

+NOTE: Use filtering, some events can write a gigabyte of data in a few seconds.

 You can also create kernel etl traces using Performance Monitor -> System Performance but it select only a few keywords by default,
 NOTE: events like context switches can only be read from the NT Kernel Logger trace (with its "Windows Kernel Trace" only provider).
 The Manifest "Kernel" providers don't have it.